-There is a need for novel methods to deter birds, and we show that the RobotFalcon can make a major contribution to filling that niche.
+to filling that niche.
 It cleared fields from corvids, gulls, starlings and lapwings successfully and fast, with deterred flocks staying away for hours.
-The RobotFalcon was more effective than a drone: its success was higher. and it deterred flocks faster.
+The RobotFalcon was more effective than a drone: its success was higher, and it deterred flocks faster.
 The effectiveness of the RobotFalcon was similar across flocks of different species, while that of the drone was lower for flocks of gulls and corvids than for starlings.
 Starlings might be more inclined to flee because of their smaller size.
-Red-winged blackbirds, which are similarly sized as starlings, have also been found to fly away from low approaching drones (Wandrie et al, 2019).
-The effectiveness of the RobotFalcon was higher when it approached flocks from a higher altitude, as shown by the longer flight initiation distance.
-This may be because it represents a greater potential threat if a it approaches from above, or because it is detected earlier by the flock.
+Red-winged blackbirds, which are similarly sized to starlings, have also been found to fly away from low approaching drones [27].
+The effectiveness of the RobotFalcon was higher when it approached flocks from a higher altitude, as shown by the longer FID.
+This may be because it represents a greater potential threat if it approaches from above, or because it is detected earlier by the flock.
 We compared the RobotFalcon against the most effective methods used at the airbase Leeuwarden: distress calls and pyrotechnics.
 The RobotFalcon kept away flocks of gulls, lapwings and starlings (but not corvids) for longer than the best methods at the airbase Leeuwarden.
-Fields were kept free from corvids equally long when their flocks were deterred by the RobotFalcon or the best airbase methods.
+Fields were kept free from corvids equally long when the flocks were deterred by the RobotFalcon or the best airbase methods.
 This may due to the stronger dependance of corvids on local resources than gulls, lapwings and starlings.
 A limitation of our approach is that we compared different methods at different sites (RobotFalcon in Workum versus best airbase methods in Leeuwarden).
-This comparison is conservative however, because even though the habitat management by Airbase Leeuwarden made their area less attractive to birds, flocks still returned to these areas sooner than to our fields in Workum.
+This comparison is conservative however, because even though the habitat management by airbase Leeuwarden made their area less attractive to birds, flocks still returned to these areas sooner than to our fields in Workum.

 Our study shows for the first time that a RobotFalcon, modelled after a peregrine falcon, effectively deters flocks of several species of birds in their natural environment.
-Previous studies showing the escape from models that mimic a real predator have all been been conducted in captivity (in fish Polverino et al., 2019; in insects Romano et al., 2017; in birds Egan et al, 2020).
-Besides, experiments on escape from a predator model in birds concerned only single birds, not the escape of a flock (Egan et al, 2020).
+Previous studies showing the escape from models that mimic a real predator have all been conducted in captivity (in fish [28]; in insects [29]; in birds [21]).
+Besides, experiments on escape from a predator model in birds concerned only single birds, not the escape of a flock [21].

 Effectiveness of most of the current methods to drive away birds is reduced by habituation, with birds fleeing less over time.
-Birds habituate in particular to methods that do not represent a natural threat (such as synthetic sounds, gas cannons and reflectors), especially when such methods are the only ones used in the field (BSCE, 1988; EIFAC, 1988; Coniff, 1991; Davis & Harris, 1998; Matyjasiak, 2008).
-The Dutch Air Force resolves this by alternating between different methods (species specific distress calls of birds and pyrotechnics).
+Birds habituate in particular to methods that do not represent a natural threat (such as synthetic sounds, gas cannons and reflectors), especially when such methods are the only ones used in the field [15,30-33].
+Royal Netherlands Air Force resolves this by alternating between different methods (species specific distress calls of birds and pyrotechnics).
 This alternation prevents habituation, but birds return sooner still than when chased away by the RobotFalcon.

-In our three months of field work, there was no evidence of habituation of birds to the RobotFalcon.
-We speculate that the the RobotFalcon continued to be effective because of its resemblance in behaviour and appearance to a real falcon.
+In our three months of fieldwork, there was no evidence of habituation of birds to the RobotFalcon.
+We speculate that the RobotFalcon continued to be effective because of its resemblance in behaviour and appearance to a real falcon.